ChrisLehto/json-to-sqlite/README.md

-# json-to-sqlite
+# JSON to SQLite

-Simple Python tool that ingests JSON files into a SQLite database with version tracking and duplicate detection.
-Demonstrates database schema design, checksum-based deduplication, and document versioning.
+A simple Python tool that ingests JSON files into a SQLite database with:

+- **Checksum deduplication** – skips identical files automatically
+- **Version tracking** – creates a new version whenever content changes
+- **Document keys** – groups versions by filename stem (or custom key)

+This demonstrates a clean, lightweight approach to **data persistence** using Python’s standard library only (no external dependencies).
+It’s a practical starting point for projects that need to track file history, build datasets for analysis, or serve as input for future AI/ML pipelines.

+## Usage
+### Store files into the database
+python json-to-sqlite.py store filename.json
+python json-to-sqlite.py store another.json

+### List all documents with their latest versions
+python json-to-sqlite.py list

+### List all versions of a single document
+python json-to-sqlite.py versions filename